 THREE GOALS IN 12 MINUTES HELP ON-SONG ROBINS TAME LIONS

-The Sussex County League fixture list has not been kind to Hassocks in recent weeks.
-Division One’s two best sides have visited the Beacon in the space of a week and although a return of one point from the encounters with Whitehawk and Pagham was more than the Robins might have expected, they knew they had to get back to winning ways against struggling Pagham.
+And although a return of one point from encounters with Whitehawk and Redhill was better than the Robins might have expected, they knew they had to get back to winning ways against struggling Pagham.

-A comfortable 4-1 victory was exactly what the doctor ordered.
+A comfortable 4-1 victory was therefore exactly what the doctor ordered.
 Stuart Faith, Phil Gault, Anthony Hibbert and Neil Kane were all on target as Hassocks eased to success, continuing their rich vein of form in front of goal.

-The Robins scored three times against the Hawks in a 5-3 defeat and twice against Redhill.
+The Robins scored three times against the Hawks in a 5-3 defeat and twice past Redhill.
 Those early weeks of the season when goals looked like they would be hard to come by for Hassocks this season seem a long time ago now.

-Phil Gault’s return from St Francis Rangers has certainly helped.
-Gault was involved in three of Hassocks’ four goals in another man-of-the-match display.
 He showed his versatility too, starting up front alongside Kane before dropping into midfield for the final half hour when Spencer Slaughter limped off to be replaced by James Laing.

-Daley Clark was another to show to exhibit flexibility as he started in midfield in place of the suspended Terry Gacias.
-Clark was signed from Lingfield in the summer as a striker but has found goals hard to come by so far.
-Based on this showing, Dave John might be inclined to redeploy the hard-working Clark on a permanent basis.
+Daley Clark was another to exhibit flexibility as he started in midfield in place of the suspended Terry Gacias.
+Clark was signed from Lingfield in the summer as a striker but has struggled to score for Hassocks so far.

-With such entertainment in those previous two games with Whitehawk and Redhill, the first 20 minutes against Pagham was drab in comparison.
 Kane fired into the side netting from an acute angle when the better option appeared to be squaring to the unmarked Gault, but other than that it was a quiet start.

-Pagham fashioned their first opportunity when the lively Michael Frangou had a shot deflected over and Ian Simpson denied Brett Forden with an excellent tackle before Hassocks took the lead on 23 minutes.
 Simpson showed his worth at the other end in the build up, heading a corner across goal to Kane whose acrobatic hook back from the by-line was nodded in by the unmarked Faith.

 A minute later and one became two.
 Gault timed his run to perfection to spring the offside trap and coolly despatched the chance to double Hassocks’ advantage.

 On 35 minutes it was 3-0.
 Hibbert marked his return after missing the midweek game against Redhill with a superb volley on the run.
-Dan Jacques supplied the cross after scampering down the right to latch onto a visionary ball down the channel from Gault.

 Three goals in 12 minutes should have meant it was game over.
 The Robins switched off though and straight from the restart, Pagham pulled one back as Forden was allowed to stroll through a number of weak challenges and slot past Joel Harding.

-The Lions started the second half well and Frangou forced Harding into a fine save low down to his left just after the restart.
-Hassocks weathered the mini-storm however and added a fourth on the hour mark, Kane volleying home brilliantly for his eighth of the season despite having his back to goal after Faith had set up from Gault’s knockdown.
+Hassocks weathered the mini-storm, however, and added a fourth on the hour mark.
+Kane volleyed home brilliantly for his eighth of the season despite having his back to goal after being set up by Faith from Gault’s knockdown.

 Hassocks: Joel Harding; Dan Jacques, Ian Simpson, Ashley Marsh, Stuart Faith, Arni Kublickas; Daley Clark, Spencer Slaughter, Anthony Hibbert; Phil Gault, Neil Kane.